 How you can begin to identify your role…

-When I have a saver or a victim in my office, I’ll offer this scenario and ask what they’d predict someone who has healthy boundaries would do.
+When I have a saver or a victim in my office, I’ll offer a scenario and ask what they’d predict someone who has healthy boundaries might do.

 “You walk up to a park bench.
 On one end of the bench there’s someone sobbing, almost uncontrollably.
 On the other, there’s someone who is dabbing their eyes with a Kleenex, obviously sad.
+You know for a fact that they are upset about a normal, every day type of disappointment or frustration and not a major life trauma.
 Who would someone with healthy boundaries tend to approach?”

 The saver almost always says, “The one who’s sobbing uncontrollably.“